zhanglianbo35/UNIX-HP/get latest edt/README.md

 you need quote the 3rd and 4th parameter

-#  I will list the code you need update in script
+#  I will list the part you need update in script

 # 1, update user SDD account info
 sdduser=username